cmvandrevala/more-than-equations/content/Computer Science/Labs/Oops! Shall We Try Again?.md

 1. The bounds, prompts, and messages could all be passed as arguments.
 2. The return value of the function could be the value of the variable.

-This problem is available courtey of {% cite jamesOopsShallWe2017 %}.
+This problem is available courtey of Professor Jason James [@jamesOopsShallWe2017].

 ## 🎯 Problem Statement